 The compensation, nominating and corporate governance committee, which consists of a majority of independent directors, reviews and recommends to the board the compensation of AVANGRID's executive officers and acts as the administering committee for AVANGRID's equity compensation plans.
 Each year, the compensation, nominating and corporate governance committee conducts an evaluation of AVANGRID's executive compensation program to determine if any changes would be appropriate.
-In making this analysis, the compensation, nominating and corporate governance committee may consult with its independent compensation consultant and management, as described below; however, the compensation, nominating and corporate governance committee uses its own judgment in making recommendations to the board, which then makes the final decisions regarding the compensation paid to our executive officers.
-To the extent the board and compensation, nominating and corporate governance committee deem appropriate, executive compensation matters relating to or governed by Section 162(m) of the Code or Rule 16b-3 of the Exchange Act are delegated to a subcommittee of the compensation, nominating and corporate governance committee comprised entirely of two or more directors who qualify as "outside directors" within the meaning of Section 162(m) of the Code and "non-employee directors" within the meaning of Rule 16b-3 of the Exchange Act.
+In making this analysis, the compensation, nominating and corporate governance committee with its independent compensation consultant and management, as described below; however, the compensation, nominating and corporate governance committee uses its own judgment in making recommendations to the board, which then makes the final decisions regarding the compensation paid to our executive officers.
+To the extent the board and compensation, nominating and corporate governance committee of the compensation, nominating and corporate governance committee compression matters relating to or governed by Section 162(m) of the Code or Rule 16b-3 of the Exchange Act are delegated to a subcommittee of the compensation, nominating and corporate governance committee compression, nominating and corporate governance committee compression, nominating of Rule 16b-3 of the Exchange Act.
+For additional information regarding the compensation regarding the compensation regarding the compensation regarding the compensation formation regarding the compensation regarding the compensation formation regarding the compensation formation regarding the meaning of Rule 16b-3 of the Exchange Act.
 For additional information regarding the compensation subcommittee, see "Corporate Governance-Compensation, Nominating and Corporate Governance Committee."